 Well, nothing more distant from reality.
 I drew and drew a lot of options.
 At least 15 or 20 versions, and I didn’t seem to find that great idea that makes click in my mind.
 My presentation meeting is getting closer and I’m still running in circles around this house.

 Suddenly, I realized what was wrong, so I got that click in my mind and started scratching on my digital tablet as fast as I could.
 Lots of ideas flew in front of my eyes, all of them good.
 I was just grabbing them from the air.
 The thing is that it is about time to meet and show a project that I couldn’t solve until the very last minute.
-Even more, it is far from been solved.
+Even more, it is far from being solved.

 Finally, here I am, out of time to draw a plan set.
 I could only collect my favorite sketches and retouch them.
 I tried to make them look as good as the idea that I have in mind.
 I’m confident that my speech will help me communicate that.
 What the client won’t get this time is a set of plans.
-I only had time for a coffee and writing this quick post.
+I only had time for a coffee and to write this quick post.

 By the way, It was an approach issue that kept me out of the track.
 So I will explain that better when I add this Country Farmhouse Design to my Residential Portfolio.